pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 #### [`@defaultVisibility`][defaultVisibility]

 Useful as-is.
-This one might be more important to rename to `@defaultModifier` or similar, since it is not just about visibility.
+This one might be more important to rename to `@defaultContextModifier` or similar, since it is not just about visibility.

 ## What are the implications for current TypeSpec emitters?